applying to GALA

 We do not "number" the waiting list.
 We will open the waiting list up end of April once we know who has not registered from the first round of acceptance letters.
 Waiting list students could hear from GALA into the first few weeks of the school year.
 Our waiting list is randomized.
 The wait list does not carry over from year to year.
 Each year you are interested in GALA, you will need to re-apply.

 WHAT MAKES GALA DIFFERENT?

-Because GALA also has a social/emotional lens, we will not let any girl fall between the cracks.
+SOCIAL-EMOTIONAL LENS: Because GALA also has a social/emotional lens, we will not let any girl fall between the cracks.
 We are committed to a whole-child mentality and our school culture is one where girls challenge each other to be successful in a supportive atmosphere.

-GALA is not all about academics.
+ADVISORY CLASS: GALA is not all about academics.
 Our advisory system will pair teachers and girls in a family group where girls can develop a strong sense of themselves and their responsibility to each other and the world around them.